-- > Understand the program development steps using compilers. - Strengthen the problem solving skills using programming techniques. - Design programs using various control structures. - > Develop programs using structures, unions and files.
+- > Understand the program development steps using compilers. - > Strengthen the problem solving skills using programming techniques. - Design programs using various control structures. - > Develop programs using structures, unions and files.

-By the end of the course, student will be able to: 1.
-Gain a working knowledge on programming.
-2. Learn and use the fundamentals of a programming language (such as language-defined data types (int, float, char, double), control constructs (sequence, selection, repetition), program modules (including functions, modules, methods)).
+By the e By the end of the course, student will be able to: 1.
+Acquire working knowledge on programming.
+2. Apply fundamentals of a programming language (such as language-defined data types (int, float, char, double), control constructs (sequence, selection, repetition), program modules (including functions, modules, methods)).
 3. Exhibit the ability to formulate a program that correctly implements the algorithm.
 4. Demonstrate the effective use the programming environment used in the course.